 A very quick example is – 木 (tree), 林 (forest).
 Once you know the word for tree, you’ll see that more than one tree, becomes a forest.
 Logical and easy to remember visually.
 Now let’s look at how some more chinese words are built up using #BuildingBlocks

-All topics covered – Learning Chinese in Pictures
+All topics covered – Learning Chinese with Pictures

 You can really learn Chinese through pictures and cover any topic possible, as you’ll see below!
 Chinese swear words?
 Why not!
 The different variations and uses of 好？Sure!
 You can even learn Chinese through meme’s as Batman has kindly taught us below, at the expense of his “friend” there!